Your Credit Score: What it means

 Fair Isaac and Company formulated the original FICO score to help lenders assess creditworthines.
 We've written more about FICO here.

 Credit scores only consider the information in your credit profile.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
 Credit scoring was developed as a way to take into account only what was relevant to a borrower's likelihood to pay back the lender.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
-Your score comes from both the good and the bad in your credit history.
-Late payments count against you, but a record of paying on time will improve it.
+Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
+Your score comes from the good and the bad of your credit history.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

 Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This history ensures that there is enough information in your credit to build a score.
 Some borrowers don't have a long enough credit history to get a credit score.
 They should spend a little time building credit history before they apply for a loan.

 U.S.A.
 Lending, Inc. can answer questions about credit reports and many others.
 Call us: 305-967-7200.